 If exceptionally any of the gains chargeable in the NRCG boxes 5.36 to 5.36B qualify for Business Asset Disposal Relief, include those qualifying gains in box 5.17 and adjust the amounts in the NRCG boxes 5.36 to 5.36B accordingly.
+Please enter your UK Property payment references for Capital Gains Tax and the date paid, in the 'Additional information' box 5.42 on page TC 8.

-box 5.38 Tick this box if you are claiming Business Asset Disposal Relief (previously Entrepreneurs' Relief) for this year.
+box 5.38 Tick this box if you are claiming Business Asset Disposal Relief for this year.